freeCodeCamp/learn-git-by-building-an-sql-reference-object/TUTORIAL.md

 ### 970.1

-The conflicts have been fixed, and the rebase is finished.
+The conflicts have been fixed, your two commits from this branch were added, and the rebase is finished.
 View your log with the `oneline` flag.

 #### HINTS